-3.3.2 Constraints on Adoption
+3.3.2.
+Constraints on adoption

 Several hurdles must be overcome before an advanced vehicle technology can gain a significant share of the new vehicle market and contribute to emissions reductions.
 The new modeling approach captures separately the effect of three constraints on the development and deployment of AFVs.
 First, fleet turnover (described in Section 3.2) allows advanced technologies to only enter through the new vehicle fleet, while the used vehicle fleet transforms only gradually over time.
-Second, we capture how the incremental cost of the advanced technology relative to the existing technology changes over time by parametrically varying an exogenous assumption about the rate of cost reduction.
-Third, we represent fixed costs associated with scaling up production of advanced technologies and obtaining acceptance in a heterogeneous consumer market.
-Since fleet turnover has been described previously, this section focuses on the modeling of the second and third constraints.